jamesshore/test-console/README.md

 `npm install test-console` (add `--save` or `--save-dev` if you want)

-To use in your functions, require it as follows:
+To use the library in your code, require it as follows:

 ```javascript
 var stdout = require("test-console").stdout;